 The UUA Office of Church Staff Finances assists congregations in setting appropriate salaries for ministers and other staff by providing salary recommendations based on wage surveys from religious denominations and non-profits.
 Recommendations are geographically-based and vary by membership size.
 UUA Salary Recommendations for Congregational Staff are updated annually.

+The UUA Benefit Recommendations will guide you in offering benefits to staff.
 Subject to each plan’s eligibility requirements, ministers and other employees of UU congregations and UUA-related organizations are expected to receive:

 - Retirement Plan contributions